Direct integral: Central decomposition

 represents A as a direct sum of factors.
 This is a special case of the central decomposition theorem of von Neumann.

-In general, we can apply the structure theorem of Abelian von Neumann algebras that represents Z(A) as an algebra of scalar diagonal operators.
+In general, the structure theorem of Abelian von Neumann algebras represents Z(A) as an algebra of scalar diagonal operators.
 In any such representation, all the operators in A are decomposable operators.
-In fact, we can use this to prove the basic result of von Neumann that any von Neumann algebra admits a decomposition into factors.
+This can be used to prove the basic result of von Neumann: any von Neumann algebra admits a decomposition into factors.